GO BACKFind out if your website is compliant

 The platform currently hosts millions of websites, with 3.79 million subscribers across the globe.
 However, despite its growing popularity, Squarespace websites are still vulnerable to ADA compliance-related lawsuits.

 Because simply being on Squarespace doesn’t make your website accessible.
 You have to add accessibility tools to ensure that your website is accessible and compliant.

 Curious to learn more about ADA compliance website guidelines?
 Feel free to check our guide!

 You can also learn about WCAG compliance by reading our WCAG guide.

 That being said, let’s dive into how you can make your Squarespace website accessible for all.
 If you’re a website owner and want to attain Squarespace accessibility, continue reading!

 For instance, they have a detailed guide on the best practices for Squarespace accessibility.
-Changing these elements ensures that your website is easier to navigate.
+Changing certain elements ensures that your website is easier to navigate.

 Some of Squarespace’s guidelines include:

 To achieve Squarespace accessibility, headings are a crucial element to consider.
 Headings should clearly show the structure of a website, making it easier for users to navigate.

 Additionally, headings should highlight the importance of text.
 For instance, website owners should only apply heading 1 (h1) to the most important headings on their sites.